prophile/typ-report/sections/background.md

 "Traditional" FRP
 -----------------

-The traditional model of FRP as introduced by Hudak and Elliott -- or, at least, the discrete variant -- uses two types, described in Figure\ \ref{fig:tfrpRS}\cite{pushPull}.
-In this context, `Future` refers to some notion of a value which will appear at a future point in time, analogous to promises\cite{promises}.
+The traditional model of FRP as introduced by Hudak and Elliott, in its discrete form, uses two types described in Figure\
+\ref{fig:tfrpRS}\cite{pushPull}.
+In this context, `Future` refers to some notion of a value which will appear at a future point in time, analogous to Promises\cite{promises}.

 \begin{figure}